 Article 5.16 Inmate Visitation.
 The CONTRACTOR shall provide all space, furniture, equipment, and supervision necessary to implement a visitation program in compliance with the Standards.
-Contact visitation will be provided as determined by an inmate's custody level and disciplinary status.
+Both contact and non-contact visitation will be provided as determined by an inmate's custody level and disciplinary status.

 Article 5.17 Drug Testing.
 The CONTRACTOR shall conduct a random drug testing program consistent with DC requirements.
-The program shall also include random anabolic steroid testing of 5% of all certified staff annually, subject to DC guidelines with which the CONTRACTOR shall reasonably comply.
-Monthly random testing will be performed and reports must be submitted to the BUREAU regarding the testing results.
+The program shall also include random anabolic steroid testing of 5% of all certified staff, subject to forthcoming DC guidelines with which the CONTRACTOR shall reasonably comply.
+Monthly reports must be submitted to the BUREAU regarding the testing results.